rocky-linux/wiki.rockylinux.org/docs/rocky/image.md

 * Y is the minor version
 * ARCH is the architecture
 * DATE will be the date of when the image was produced
-* CLOUD will the type of cloud image (eg GenericCloud)
+* CLOUD will the type of cloud image (e.g., GenericCloud)
 * FORMAT will be `raw` or `qcow2`

 The first format will always be a constant.
 Cloud images will appear in this format in majority of cases and there may be more than one at any given time.
 Updates can occur for newer kernels or to address issues in previous versions.